quickgrid/Setup-Guide/README.md

 ### OpenCV Contrib Windows Build From Source For Python Anaconda

 Download `opencv`, `opencv_contrib`, `cmake`.
 Extract and paste both into a folder for path, ex: `opencv-compilation`.
 Use `cmake-gui` browse source to point to opencv folder and click configure.
 Find `OPENCV_EXTRA_MODULES_PATH` and point to opencv_contrib modules folder.
 Point `PYTHON3_` variables to correct conda environment path.
-Untick `BUILD_SHARED_LIBS`, click configure and generate.
+Untick `BUILD_SHARED_LIBS`, tick `BUILD_opencv_world`, click configure and generate.
 It may be necessary to have numpy installed beforehand.
 Unchecking unncessary modules will speed up process if python is the only target.

 This will generate `build` folder inside `opencv-compilation`.
 Open `OpenCV.sln`, choose `release` configuration `x64`.
 In solution explorer open `CMakeTargets`, right click on `ALL_BUILD` and click build.
 After compilation done copy `cv2.****.pyd` file from `opencv-compilation\build\lib\python3\Release` to Anaconda or Miniconda custom enviroment.
 For examples, I used miniconda3 and the copy location for `pyd` file was `C:\Users\...\miniconda3\envs\mycustomenv\Lib\site-packages`.